Lakthinda/ExamResultsLister/README.md

 - Use AutoMapper to map Model objects with ViewModel objects.
 Usually use to map DataContext objects (EF Objects) with ViewModel objects.

+- Use AspNetCoreRateLimit to limit number of calls received from same IP for a sepcified period of times (2s)